retkowsky/AutoMLforImages/README.md

 AutoML for Images is currently in **Private Preview**.

-For supported model algorithms, hyperparameters and options please refers to: https://github.com/swatig007/automlForImages/blob/main/README.md
+For supported model algorithms, hyperparameters and options please refer to: https://github.com/swatig007/automlForImages/blob/main/README.md

 <br>